When Is the Exact Time to Harvest Cannabis Plants?

 • Transparent color: Your plant is not ready.
 If you harvest at this stage, you will have a lower yield and decreased potency.

 • Cloudy color: This is the best time to harvest.
-Cannabis plants with mostly milky white or cloudy trichomes contain the most THC.
-They provide an energetic and potent high.
+Cannabis plants with mostly milky white or cloudy trichomes contain the most THC, which provides an energetic and potent high.

 • Amber/Cloudy: The plant is probably slightly past its most potent stage, but you still experience a powerful cerebral and body high.